Robert Moss

-Robert Moss, born in Melbourne (Victoria) in 1946, is an Australian historian, journalist and author and the creator of Active Dreaming, an original synthesis of dreamwork and shamanism.

-Biography
+Robert Moss (born in 1946) is a journalist and author who has written suspense novels and works on dreaming.

 Early life and education

-Moss survived several life-threatening bouts of illness in childhood and traces his fascination with dreaming from this time.
+Moss was born in 1945 in Melbourne, Australia.
+As a child, Moss suffered several serious illnesses.

-He was educated at Scotch College, Melbourne, Canberra Grammar School and the Australian National University where he gained a BA (1st class honours and University Prize in History) and subsequently gained an MA in History.
-He was a lecturer in Ancient History at the ANU in 1969–1970.
+Moss attended Scotch College, Melbourne and Canberra Grammar School and then Australian National University (ANU), where he received a Bachelor of Arts with 1st class honours and the University Prize in History in 1967.
+He then received a Master's Degree in history from ANU.
+Following his education, he became a lecturer in ancient history at the ANU in 1969–1970.

-Journalism and international affairs
+In 1970, Moss began Ph.D. research at University College, London before discontinuing it to pursue a career in journalism.

+Career

-In 1970, Moss started PhD research at University College, London, but soon accepted an invitation to join the editorial staff of The Economist.
-From 1970–1980, he was an editorial writer and special correspondent for The Economist, reporting from some 35 countries.
+Moss joined the editorial staff of The Economist, where he was an editorial writer and special correspondent from 1970 to 1980, reporting from some 35 countries.
 He edited The Economist's weekly Foreign Report from 1974–1980, and wrote for many other publications, including The Daily Telegraph, The New York Times Magazine, The New Republic and Commentary.
 He was a regular commentator on international affairs on British television and the BBC World Service.

-In a paper presented to the International Institute of Strategic Studies in 1971, Moss was one of the first to identify the emergence of international terrorism.
-He expanded his paper into his first book, Urban Guerrillas, published when he was 25.
+In a paper presented to the International Institute for Strategic Studies in 1971 on the emergence of international terrorism.
+He expanded his paper into his first book, Urban Guerrillas, published in 1971.
 From 1971–1980, he was a visiting lecturer at the Royal College of Defence Studies in London.
 Moss drafted a speech for Margaret Thatcher in January 1976 which warned about the Soviet military build-up.
 In response to this speech Thatcher was labelled the "Iron Lady" by the Soviet Army newspaper Red Star.

 He was awarded the Freedom Prize of the Max Schmidheiny Foundation at the University of St. Gallen in 1979.

 Moss co-authored the novel The Spike with Arnaud de Borchgrave; it became a best seller in 1980.

-Moss became a full-time writer and published a series of best-selling suspense novels including Moscow Rules and Carnival of Spies.
+Moss then became a full-time writer and published several suspense novels including Moscow Rules and Carnival of Spies.